Impacted Teeth (impacted wisdom tooth removal surgery)

 Wisdom teeth, otherwise known as third molars, are the last set of teeth to develop.
 Sometimes these teeth emerge from the gum line and the jaw is large enough to allow room for them, but most of the time, this is not the case.
 More often, one or more of these third molars fails to emerge in proper alignment or fails to fully emerge through the gum line and becomes entrapped or “impacted” between the jawbone and the gum tissue.
 Impacted teeth can result in swelling, pain, and infection of the cheek & gum tissue surrounding the wisdom teeth.
 In addition, impacted wisdom teeth can cause permanent damage to nearby teeth, gums, and bone and can sometimes lead to the formation of cysts or tumors that can destroy sections of the jaw.
-Therefore, we recommend to people with impacted teeth to have them surgically removed.
+Therefore, we recommend to people with such teeth to undergo impacted wisdom tooth removal surgery.

 It’s not just wisdom teeth that sometimes become impacted and need to be removed.
 Other teeth, such as the cuspids and the bicuspids can become impacted and can cause the same types of problems described with impacted wisdom teeth.

 Wisdom tooth should be extracted in following conditions:

 - Repeated history of pain

 - Pus discharge

 - Tooth positioned in a manner, which will likely cause problems in the future